 And I say “for the most part” because I had some struggles with it as well.
 Having played the game for longer sessions mostly and having started colonies multiple times now, I noticed that the soundtrack – while somewhat funky and great at the beginning – just got on my nerves.
 Hearing the same track over and over again really annoyed the heck out of me until I eventually turned it off and listened to some other spacey soundtracks or playlists.
 At the same time, I often would end up getting soft-locked into stages where my workers were not doing the prioritised work and I would constantly lose some until I eventually gave up after accepting that this indeed is a soft-lock.

 Starting a new base, again, is annoying and frustrating, as you’ll have to make your way through the same opening dialogue and the same story again.
 Building up your base feels the same more often than not.
 You can tweak your decisions and try to do something different but eventually, the excitement falls off.
 This continues into your longest colony as well: As you unlock more sites to play with, you land there, build up your production line and have to hope that the RNG doesn’t screw you over with resource nodes in the weirdest places.
-Starting a new base at another location in addition to your current base gets annoying and doesn’t feel too good, to be honest.
+Starting a new base at another location in addition to your current base gets quite complicated and I found it hard to manage everything.